Driving Question

 After reviewing the diagram or video, use Slide 5 to look at all the parts of the water cycle

-Ask students what stages of the water cycle they might see outside?
+Before going outside, ask students to predict what stages of the water cycle they might see outside?
 Where might they find evidence?
-Will they actually see evidence of each of all the stages or what is “left behind”?
+Will they actually see evidence of each of all the stages or just what is “left behind” (e.g a puddle or debris collected in the storm drain) ?

 Explore

-If possible, just after a rainstorm but if it has not rained recently, take some water with you to pour on various surfaces and a tennis ball to demonstrate slope (that water wants to run downhill) .
-Examine what happens to the water and have a discussion about how water travels from a high spot to a low spot (there may even be a drain in your schoolyard) .
+If possible, take this walk just after a rainstorm!
+If it has not rained recently, take some water with you to pour on various surfaces and a tennis ball.
+Observe what happens to the water and have a discussion about how water travels from a high spot to a low spot (there may even be a drain in your schoolyard) .

 A tennis ball is a great way to show students how gravity is at work in their schoolyard.
-Allowing the tennis ball to roll models how water moves through the schoolyard
+Allowing the tennis ball to roll models how water moves by gravity downhill through the schoolyard

 Explain